 How much – how little – is within our power.”

-It’s not clear if the second line is a statement or a question.
+It’s unclear whether the second line is a statement or a question.
 Is she commenting on the disparity between what we think we control and what we actually can control?
-Or, is she legitimately asking how much and how little is under our control?
+Or is she legitimately asking how much and how little is under our control?

 No matter how you read that last line, either as a statement or a question, it certainly speaks to the anxiety and depression that can come from not being in control of a given situation.

-Of course, while it is encouraging to read about the poetic struggles of others with anxiety, it’s also important to address anxiety head-on.
-If you face anxiety and need someone to talk to, please consider taking the next step and contact a therapist or counselor to help you.
-Amazingly, the difference having a professional by your side can make!
+Of course, while reading about the poetic struggles of others with anxiety is encouraging, it’s also important to address anxiety head-on.
+If you face anxiety and need someone to talk to, take the next step and speak to a licensed therapist.

-If you live with anxiety, reading a poem about anxiety can make you feel seen and heard.
-If you struggle with anxiety or anxiety feels too much at times, this article has selected a handful of poems that will hopefully bring you solace and comfort.
+If you live with anxiety, reading a poem about it can make you feel seen and heard.
+If you struggle with anxiety or it feels too much at times, this article has selected a handful of poems that will hopefully bring you solace and comfort.
 Know that you are never alone if you struggle with anxiety.
-Instead, you can follow the lead of these poets and their poems and perhaps let your own struggle with anxiety give you inspiration for your next poem.
+Help is available online.